babo/bigquery-prezi/prezi.md

-class: left, middle

 # Overview

+- a big data analytics engine
+- run SQL queries over the cloud on your data
+- it doesn't matter what size of data
+- what type of queries you do
+- it's easy to use
+- with open interfaces, REST, WebUI, ODBC
 - fully managed
 - blazingly fast
-- a big data analytics engine
 - with ~SQL interface
 - petabyte scale
+- easy data management with ACL (Access control list)
+- fast, atomic imports
+- no administration or provisioning
 - analytics as a service
 - BigQuery, your guess was correct